81Forge

 A calmer, sharper forge for founders building the real thing.

-81Forge gives early founders operator-grade feedback, practical introductions, and a human room to think clearly without putting on a venture-capital costume.
+81Forge gives early founders across the Great Lakes and Appalachia operator-grade feedback, practical introductions, and a human room to think clearly without putting on a venture-capital costume.

 What founders get